ofallonlabs/saeedmirshekari/_src/blog/2022-09-07-the-best-way-to-become-a-data-scientist.md

 title: The Best Way To Become a Data Scientist
 description: Do you need a PhD to become a data scientist?
 Do you need to enroll to data-science university programs?
 Do you need to enroll to expensive data-science bootcamps?
-Are there any other alternative?
+Are there any other alternatives?
 What about 1-on-1 data-science mentoring programs?
 author: Alexia Dominique
 date: 2022-09-07T04:10:09.012Z